 Today the Seventh Edition, 4.?BSD and System III/V versions of ed are all sufficiently similar that one can move freely amongst them with only minor inconvenience.
+(Berkeley UNIX includes both the standard ed, and a different editor called ex and edit.
+This editor, which has common code with vi, has similarities to the standard editor, but is not close enough that one can freely move between it and normal UNIX ed.)
 The manual pages for every current version of ed are all recognizably derived from the Sixth Edition document.
 System III/V extends the 'u' (undo) command, but most of the other commands are constant.
 If you've used ed, you've used an editor with a long history, and probably a long future.